jonathan-vella/secure-networking-hackathon/setup/deployment.md

 Using Azure CLI

-1. Sign in to Azure:
+1. If you are NOT using Azure Cloud Shell, you need to sign in to Azure:

     ```sh
     az login